 The process of applying to colleges is an arduous one.
-Standardized tests, campus visits, alumni interviews, and navigating the complexities of Naviance all add up to hours of work, on top of the time students must spend actually doing their schoolwork.
+Standardized tests, campus visits, alumni interviews, and navigating the complexities of Naviance and SCIOR all add up to hours of work, on top of the time students must spend actually doing their schoolwork.
 The biggest task, however, is writing the many essays universities require for admission – not just the Common App, but the countless supplemental essays and short answers, each with their own twists on “Why us?”
 Most students, when faced with the yawning chasm of work and the high stakes of completing it “perfectly,” choose to put off this part of the college admissions process until the fall of their senior year, or the summer before it.
 This is a mistake.
-Start your college essays early.
+Start your college essays early!

 While these essays are meant to persuade the admissions committee to accept a student into their school, they are not driven by argument so much as feeling, tone of voice, and narrative.
 Students trained in the craft of building a sturdy five-paragraph essay or writing a research paper are not well prepared to do this kind of writing, and they won’t learn it formally in school.

 The earlier a student starts the process of ideation, composition, and revision, the better off they will be.
 Because this writing is both uncharted and high stakes, students need time to experiment, possibly fail, and begin again.
 Often, ideas that don’t work for a Common App essay can be recycled into supplemental essays.
 The lesson being that the effort of writing, no matter the result, is rarely wasted.